 In the clothing category, sellers need to be especially focused on presenting their products optimally since a potential customer cannot see or try on the piece before buying.

-- Take a look at competitor listings to see how you can make your listings stand out more than theirs.
+- Do competitive research.
+Take a look at competitor listings to see how you can make your listings stand out more than theirs.
 What questions are their customers asking?
 What pain points are noted in their product reviews?

-- Include your primary, high-volume keywords that you want your product to rank for in your title and bullet points, though, you should keep your title to fewer than 80 characters.
+- Optimize for keywords.
+Include your primary, high-volume keywords that you want your product to rank for in your title and bullet points, though, you should keep your title to fewer than 80 characters.
 Think of the synonyms your article of clothing may be called as well.